vineethreddyramasa/DataKnights/Deliverables/Git Repository Package/README.md

 ### **Overview of Contents:**
 1. Readme.md
 * Includes the license information, names of team members, list of all the files and a proofreaders' statement.
-* The Readme.md document can be found [_here ] (https://github.com/vineethreddyramasa/DataKnights/Deliverables/Git Repository Package/README.md)
+* The Readme.md document can be found _[here] (https://github.com/vineethreddyramasa/DataKnights/Deliverables/GitRepositoryPackage/README.md)_
 2.
 3.
 4.